EvotecIT/PSEventViewer/Benchmarks/EventLogParsing/README.md

 ## Validation and provenance

 Every successful lane must process the expected event count with no parser errors.
-Common-work lanes also require non-empty event identity checks, first and last record IDs, and mode-specific materialization rules.
-Output lanes must create a non-empty file and record its SHA-256.
+Common-work lanes also require non-empty event identity checks, an order-sensitive rolling signature, first and last record IDs, and mode-specific materialization rules.
+Output lanes must create a non-empty file and record its size and SHA-256 outside the timed operation in a retained `output-validation.json` sidecar.

 PowerForge records:

 - end-to-end duration and engine-reported duration;
 - events per second, managed allocation, and peak working set;
-- event identity sums and first/last record IDs;
+- event identity sums, order signature, and first/last record IDs;
 - message, XML, property, parsed-field, attachment, and output sizes;
 - repository head and dirty state;
 - fixture path, size, and SHA-256;
 - built host, module, EventViewerX, benchmark-script, optional baseline, and EvtxECmd hashes;
+- the explicit EvtxECmd map directory's sorted per-file manifest and aggregate manifest hash;
 - .NET, PowerShell, and EvtxECmd versions.

 Large public tables use at least three rotated iterations for common-work comparisons.
 EvtxECmd native exports may use